lianghua1987/zeiss/README.md

 The status can be either idle, running, finished or errorred in which case they will be repaired automatically and a repaired event will be sent before resetting to idle again.

 The socket will timeout after 60 seconds.

+To test: http://localhost:8080/api, only shows all machines current status